-MTHFR (methylenetetrahydrofolate reductase) is a gene that sometimes seems to have a defect that can deactivate the MTHFR enzyme which when working properly should convert Folate and Folic Acid into active forms that the body can use.
-The current theory is that a so called defective gene can reduce the effectiveness of that important conversion.
+MTHFR (methylenetetrahydrofolate reductase) is a gene that sometimes has a defect that deactivates the MTHFR enzyme, which when working properly converts Folate and Folic Acid into active forms that the body can use.
+The current theory is that a genetic defect reduces the effectiveness of that important conversion.

-An MTHFR mutation can be diagnosed through a simple test
+MTHFR mutation is diagnosed through a simple test

 - Hair analysis.

 When an MTHFR mutation comes back positive for an MTHFR gene mutation, most frequently it is either C6777T, A1298C or both.

 MTHFR defects are numerous, diverse, and correlate with an overburdened and possibly toxic liver and lack of key nutrients like Vitamin B12.
 An interesting and helpful book written on methylation defect and MTHFR is called “Dirty Genes” by Dr. Ben Lynch.
 Perhaps a more accurate title could have been “Dirty Blood”.
 A liver that is overwhelmed with toxins and clogged by poisonous chemical debris and viral neurotoxins, gives the impression that the genes are mutated.
 Testing then show elevated inflammation markers like high homocysteine and the presence of unacceptably high levels of toxins both chemical and viral.
 It’s a mistake in my opinion to jump to the conclusion that your genes and DNA are irretrievably damaged.